lbehrndt/find-me-a-flat/README.md

 ## Contribute and Collaborate

 Wanna add some features?
 I'm all ears!
-Here's how you can join the hype:

 1. Fork this to your GitHub.